 - Do your research when choosing a mover.
 Select a professional mover with the AMSA (American Moving & Storage Assoc) accreditation.
 Ask for friends’ referrals, get three estimates, and choose licensed and insured movers.

 If you plan to do this yourself, check into renting a truck or trailer (assuming you have a vehicle with the appropriate hitch).
 You can select and hire moving labor paid hourly through the U-Haul website.

 - Order packing supplies.
 If you are going with a moving company, they should tell you what boxes are necessary and provide them with your estimate.
-You will need: wardrobe, picture and mirror, and TV boxes.
-Pack books in smaller, easy to carry boxes.
-There are special boxes constructed to hold dishware, to prevent breakage.
+You will need wardrobe, picture and mirror, and TV boxes.
+Pack books in smaller, easy-to-carry boxes.
+There are special boxes constructed to hold dishware to prevent breakage.
 If you plan to order packing supplies yourself, check out prices online at your preferred home store.
-You can also order used cardboard boxes online, click here to learn more about this earth-friendly option.
+You can also order used cardboard boxes online; click here to learn more about this earth-friendly option.

 Label all the boxes on the top and the side using a coding system that makes sense for you and is consistent.
-If you have multiple family members, each box should be labeled with their initials or name, to ensure the movers know where things go and for easy identification.
+If you have multiple family members, each box should be labeled with their initials or name to ensure the movers know where things go and for easy identification.

 - On the day of the move: If you have children or pets, plan to have a family member or friend take them for the day.
 Many kennels offer a daycare situation that you can arrange in advance for your pets.

 Keep your wallet and car keys safely with you on the day of the move.
 Don’t rely on keeping your handbag sitting around while the movers are in and out of the house.
 Either store it in pockets on your body, in your locked car or use a hip pack or crossbody bag to keep with you.